kkiesling/ans-python-workshop/_episodes/10-shielding.md

 As demonstrated at the bottom of our code, this function can now be called to calculate the uncollided flux at the end of an arbitrary set of shields with varying thicknesses.
-It is also easy to set up different materials for the calculation and use them interchangably.
+It is also easy to set up different materials for the calculation and use them interchangeably.

 [checkpoint0]: https://raw.githubusercontent.com/kkiesling/ans-python-workshop/gh-pages/_includes/checkpoints/checkpoint0.py
 [checkpoint1]: https://raw.githubusercontent.com/kkiesling/ans-python-workshop/gh-pages/_includes/checkpoints/checkpoint1.py